FaultyTwo/IC8255A-arduino-lib/README.md

 It's recommended to use pin_config method before mode_config method when configuring 8255A ports to make sure your Arduino pins doesn't have any errors when reading or writing.

-An example of configuring 8255A to make a set of ports work in write mode is as following:
+An example of configuring 8255A to set a port to work in write mode:
 ```C
 void setup(){
 	ppi.pin_config(0x00); // 0 = write, 1 = read